Moritz Allé: Scientific career

 Allé was known as an excellent and sympathetic teacher and thus much appreciated by his students.
 In his autobiography, Nikola Tesla describes him as the most brilliant lecturer to whom I ever listened.

 Private life

-Moritz Allé passed away on April 6, 1913 and was buried on April 8 in Baden.
+Moritz Allé died on April 6, 1913, and was buried on April 8 in Baden.

 Scientific contributions

 The early scientific work of Allé led to a number of publications in astronomy where he contributed on orbit determination of planets and comets.
 He later gave up this field of research in favour of mathematics.